ErazerBrecht/CodeGenie/README.md

 **GET**: /statistics/answers/unrevised

 Gives the amount of answers that have not been revised yet and amount of unrevised answers per class.

+## Future
+There is still a lot to do:
+- Color for revised exercises needs to be a lot better (it's ugly at the moment)
+- Filtering, now we load all data and filter this data.
+When we have much data this can take a long time.
+In the future this needs to be revaluate.
+- Adding more statistics to frontend, the backend already have these (e.g. stats per exercise)
+- Add support for multiple domains (e.g. Electronics, Chemic, GDM'er).
+The global statistics shouldn't be totally global.
+The average score of someone ins Chemic shouldn't influence the average score off the students in Electronics).
+Multiple different admins (admin for programming, admin for electronics, admin for energymanagment, ...)
+  - Make it possible to add/edit courses as an admin...
+- Change hardcoded strings to REST data, easy to change language of frontend.
+- Bug testing, there are problably some bugs left!
+- Use case, test this project on some people.
+- Add testing framework